I am…

 About Stefanie

 Born and raised in New York City, I learned a lot about how to be a “do-er”, an “achiever”, and how to do it all, and do it quickly.
 In never slowing down, I neglected my own needs, and therefore never felt satisfied with myself, my work, or my relationships.
-Even when I loved what I was doing, this way of being caused pain, shame, self-aggression, anxiety, and unnecessary stress.
+Even when I loved what I was doing, this way of being caused pain, shame, self-aggression, anxiety, and unnecessary stress and suffering.